masterbtc/documentation-1/docs/markdown/pages/Attestation-Protocol.md

 The following criteria should be fulfilled:
 1. based on asymmetric cryptography
-2. data claiming
+2. data claiming / authenticity verification
 3. create / revoke attestations
-4. attesting claimants
+4. attesting other accounts
 5. different attestation roles

 The [Ardor](https://ardorplatform.org) blockchain has been chosen as infrastructure blockchain due to its well fitting [account properties](https://ardordocs.jelurida.com/Account_Properties) feature.
 It provides the possibility to tag an account with a small amount of data (160 characters).